ArchontisKostis/SimpleComponents/README.md

 ### Method 1: Using the Arduino IDE Library Manager 💻

->**Warning**: Currently, the Simple Components library is not available for download from the Arduino Library Manager.
-Stay tuned for updates on when it will be available!

 The easiest way to install SimpleComponents is using the Arduino IDE Library Manager.
 To do this, follow these steps: